-- 9.1.
-All Church schools/academies within the Trust will have a qualified RE lead who is an RE specialist or has received specialist training. - 9.2.
-Regular CPD and training opportunities are delivered through the Trust and Diocese of York and are bespoke to school/academy needs. - 9.3.
-All Church schools/academies within the Trust are members of NATRE, the professional RE Association, to access high quality resources, CPD and training and reflect upon current research and papers from the Church of England Education Office. - 9.4.
-The Trust Church School group meets each half-term for schools to further refine and evaluate RE provision. - 9.5.
-The Trust has an RE network to which all RE Subject Leads attend each half term. - 9.6.
-The Diocese has an RE network to which all RE Subject Leads attend.
+- 9.1 Regular CPD and training opportunities are delivered through the Trust and Diocese of York and are bespoke to school/academy needs. - 9.2 All Church schools/academies within the Trust are members of NATRE, the professional RE Association, to access high quality resources, CPD and training and reflect upon current research and papers from the Church of England Education Office. - 9.3 The Trust has an RE network to which all RE Subject Leads can attend. - 9.4 The Diocese has an RE network to which all RE Subject Leads can attend.